Four heads are better than three: Preliminaries

 We assume some familiarity with computability/recursion theory, but we state some (not necessarily standard) conventions.
 We identify partial computable functions with Turing machines, and also their G\"odel numbers.
-Let $T \subset \mathbb{N}$ be the set of total recursive functions, or codings of Turing machines which halt on every input.
-Let $P \subset \mathbb{N}$ the set of all partial recursive functions (we could take simply $P = \N$). ``Recursive'' means the same as ``computable'' and refers to the existence of a Turing machine, which always halts unless the function is explicitly stated to be partial.
+Let $\TT \subset \mathbb{N}$ be the set of codings of Turing machines which halt on every input, and write $\PP = \mathbb{N}$ for all partial recursive functions. ``Recursive'' means the same as ``computable'' and refers to the existence of a Turing machine, which always halts unless the function is explicitly stated to be partial.
 If $\chi$ is a Turing machine, we write $\chi(p){\downarrow}$ if $\chi$ halts on input $p$.
 A partial (not necessarily computable) function from $A$ to $B$ is denoted $g : A \nrightarrow B$.

 Let us recall some basic definitions of reductions.
-A set $A$ \emph{many-one reduces} to a set $B$ if there is $\phi \in T$ such that $n \in A \iff \phi(n) \in B$.
+A set $A$ \emph{many-one reduces} to a set $B$ if there is $\phi \in \TT$ such that $n \in A \iff \phi(n) \in B$.
 For the following three reductions, we give quantitative versions, so we have a handle on the rate at which reduction happens.
 The definitions are stated in terms of characteristic sequences, but correspond to their usual meaning.

-We say $B$ \emph{weakly truth table reduces}, or \emph{wtt-reduces}, to $A$ if there exists $g \in P$ and nondecreasing $\beta \in T$ with $\beta(n) \rightarrow \infty$ such that when applied to words as $g : \{0,1\}^* \nrightarrow \{0,1\}^*$, if $x \in \{0,1\}^\N$ is the characteristic function of $A$ and $y$ that of $B$, we have that $g(w)$ is defined on prefixes of $y$, and
+We say $B$ \emph{weakly truth table reduces}, or \emph{wtt-reduces}, to $A$ if there exists $g \in \PP$ and nondecreasing $\beta \in \TT$ with $\beta(n) \rightarrow \infty$ such that when applied to words as $g : \{0,1\}^* \nrightarrow \{0,1\}^*$, if $x \in \{0,1\}^\N$ is the characteristic function of $A$ and $y$ that of $B$, we have that $g(w)$ is defined on prefixes of $y$, and

 We call $\beta$ the \emph{rate} of the reduction.